Thanksgiving Evening – David and Sherry

 “Tell me about it.”
-Another guy jumped into our conversation, “My girl is asking for a Blume doll.
+Another guy jumped into our conversation, “My daughter is asking for a Blume doll.
 The missus is over there now, checking it out.”

 “It’s some barbie that lives in a flower pot whose hair looks like a flower.
 You add water, and it grows and comes out of the pot.”